-GDP Annual Growth Rate in Hong Kong averaged 5.08 percent from 1974 until 2019, reaching an all time high of 20.70 percent in the fourth quarter of 1976 and a record low of -8.10 percent in the third quarter of 1998.
-This page provides - Hong Kong GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news. source: Census and Statistics Department, Hong Kong
+GDP Annual Growth Rate in Hong Kong averaged 5 percent from 1974 until 2020, reaching an all time high of 20.70 percent in the fourth quarter of 1976 and a record low of -8.90 percent in the first quarter of 2020.
+This page provides - Hong Kong GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
+Hong Kong GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2020. source: Census and Statistics Department, Hong Kong

-GDP Annual Growth Rate in Hong Kong is expected to be -0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Hong Kong to stand at 1.50 in 12 months time.
+GDP Annual Growth Rate in Hong Kong is expected to be 1.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Hong Kong to stand at 2.80 in 12 months time.
 In the long-term, the Hong Kong GDP Annual Growth Rate is projected to trend around 2.50 percent in 2021 and 2.80 percent in 2022, according to our econometric models.